Aracho1/cv/README.md

 I studied philosophy but worked in finance - so I love developing ideas but I also like to be pragmtic and efficient.
 I think this gives me a great advantage as a programmer.

-Please take a look below at a suite of projects I did both at Makers and as personal projects, and if you are impressed for more, a list of my strongest skills, professional experiences and others.
+Please take a look below at a suite of my coding projects, and if you are impressed for more, a list of my strongest skills, professional experiences and others.

-I'd love if you reach out to me for a chat [here](email:hello.ara@pm.me).
+I'd love if you reach out to me for a chat at hello.ara@pm.me

 **Tech Skills**: Ruby, Javascript, Test-Driven Development, Object-Oriented Design, HTML, CSS